8 great benefits Chase added to the Sapphire cards due to COVID

 If you’re a fan of Peloton, the Chase Sapphire Preferred and Sapphire Reserve cards have the credits for you.
 Through December 31, 2021, the Preferred card will get you $60 in statement credits for eligible Digital and All-Access Peloton memberships while the Reserve card gives back $120 in statement credits.

 More flexibility with the travel credit (only for the Sapphire Reserve)

 Previously, this credit would kick in and automatically reimburse you for the first $300 of purchases that code as travel each cardmember year (airfare, hotels, Airbnb, rideshares, cruises, etc.).
-But now through June 30, 2021, this credit will also reimburse you for purchases at gas stations and grocery stores.
+But now through the end of 2021, this credit will also reimburse you for purchases at gas stations and grocery stores.

 With these new credits, it really shouldn’t be too hard to take full advantage of the expanded $300 credit.

 Chase Pay Yourself Back